razor0184/nesn-assessment/README.md

    - In the Postman app, look for the **Import** button at the top-left corner of the interface and click on it.

 2. **Select the JSON File**:
-   - In the Import dialog, click on the **Upload Files** button or drag and drop your JSON file into the window.
+   - In the Import dialog, click on the **Upload Files** button or drag and drop [API Test Scripts](https://github.com/razor0184/nesn-assessment/blob/main/nesn-assessment.postman_collection.json) into the window.

 3. **Confirm the Import**:
    - Once your JSON file is selected, Postman will automatically detect it as a collection or environment (depending on the file content).